 What Are Federal Covered Securities

-A federal covered security is any security that is a "covered security" under Section 18(b) of the Securities Act of 1933 (SA).
+A federal covered security is any security that qualifies as a "covered security" under the Securities Act of 1933's federal-covered-securities preemption.
 This category was created by the National Securities Markets Improvement Act of 1996 (NSMIA).

 Key principles: